Step 1: Open Coddo

 Open an existing project

-- Click Open Project
+- Click Open Project from the sidebar

 - Navigate to your existing project folder